Refugees Connecting Our Community Union Scholarship

 - Students who are required to certify their lawful presence in the United States must also be submitted to the Department of Homeland Security (DHS) for verification of their lawful presence within the United States.
 Once the University submits information to DHS for verification this federal agency may have the legal right to share information with other government agencies.
 If you do not know whether you are lawfully present within the United States you should seek the advice of an immigration attorney before accepting a University scholarship that requires certification and verification.

-The recipients of the scholarship are expected to attend the annual Union Scholarship Celebration event during the evening of Thursday, April 2nd, 2020.
-The celebration helps promote the scholarship on a community level and will be the time when the recipients are publicly awarded their scholarship.
+The recipient of this scholarship is expected to attend the annual Union Scholarship Celebration event during an evening in September 2021.
+The celebration promotes the scholarship on a community level and will be the time when the recipient is publicly recognized and awarded.